ibm-cloud-docs/databases-for-elasticsearch/learn-pricing.md

 ## Backups Pricing
 {: #pricing-backup}

-Users also receive their total disk space purchased, per database, in free backup storage.
+You receive your total disk space purchased, per database, in free backup storage.
 For example, in a given month, if you have a {{site.data.keyword.databases-for-elasticsearch}} deployment that has 20 GB of disk per member, and has three data members, you receive 60 GB of backup storage free for that month.
-If your backup storage utilization is greater than 60 GB for the month in this scenario, each gigabyte is charged at an overage $0.03/month.
+If your backup storage utilization is greater than 60 GB for the month (in this scenario), you are charged an overage of $0.03/month per gigabyte.

-Remember that, by default, we provide a daily backup which is stored for 30 days.
-These backups, and any on-demand backups you make, all count towards the above allocation.
+By default, {{site.data.keyword.databases-for}} provides a daily backup that is stored for 30 days.
+These backups, and any on-demand backups you make, all count toward the above allocation.

-In the above example, if your database contains 2GB of data and you have not taken any on-demand backups, then your total backup size will be 2GBx30 = 60GB.
+In the above example, if your database contains 2 GB of data and you have not taken any on-demand backups, then your total backup size is 2 GB x 30 = 60 GB.
 Your backup costs are nil.

-If, on the other hand, your database contains 15GB of data and you have not taken any on-demand backups, then your total backup size will be 15GBx30 = 450GB.
-Your backup costs in this scenario are (450-60)*0.03 = $11.7 per month.
+If your database contains 15 GB of data and you have not taken any on-demand backups, then your total backup size is 15 GB x 30 = 450 GB.
+In this scenario, your backup costs are (450 GB - 60 GB) * 0.03 = $11.7 per month.

 Most deployments will not ever go over the allotted credit.